-The TOE consists of the Nessus Agent application, which is a C application.
+The Tenable Nessus Network Monitor TOE consists of the Nessus Network Monitor application, which is a C application with a PHP/JavaScript web front-end running on a proprietary webserver.
 The TOE has both Linux and Windows platform versions.

-The following figure depicts a sample deployment of the TOE with other Tenable applications in its operational environment.
+The following figure depicts the TOE in a sample deployment with other Tenable applications in its operational environment.